-File this one under: things that won’t last long.
-Currently, the most coveted (and frankly, one of the coolest) pieces of merchandise in Star Wars: Galaxy’s Edge is free.
-No, it isn’t a park map, coasters from Oga’s Cantina, a stolen spork, “the joy of being there,” or anything cheesy like that.
+One of the coolest pieces of merchandise in Star Wars: Galaxy’s Edge is free low cost, and it’s available at both Hollywood Studios in Walt Disney World and Disneyland.
+It’s not a park map, coasters from Oga’s Cantina, a stolen spork, “the joy of being there,” or anything cheesy.
+(Updated May 15, 2022.)

 Well, the hottest souvenir in Star Wars: Galaxy’s Edge actually has that number beat.
-The Batuuan Spira Credit Medallion is only released in units of 100 per timed entry reservation at Disneyland, making this the most elusive piece of merchandise in Star Wars Land.
+The Batuuan Spira Credit Medallion is only released in units of 100, making this the most elusive piece of merchandise in Star Wars Land.
 For those of you who aren’t fluent in the parlance of Galaxy’s Edge, we should probably explain…

 The currency of Batuu is credits.
 If you have yet to visit, you may not know that.
 If you’ve already been to Star Wars Land, you’ve undoubtedly heard about credits a lot.
 When visiting any merchant in Black Spire Outpost at Star Wars: Galaxy’s Edge, be prepared to hear prices and payment discussed not in dollars, but in credits.

 Obviously, credit cards and US currency are not an ‘in-theme’ component of the Star Wars universe, but are necessary for transactions…and the land’s financial viability.
-(Likewise, Annual Pass discounts are referenced in oblique ways, rather than directly.)
+(Likewise, Annual Pass discounts at Disneyland and Disney Dining Plans at Walt Disney World are sometimes referenced in oblique ways, rather than directly.)

-To my knowledge, the Batuuan Spira Credit Medallion was not something that Disney advertised on social media or via the Parks Blog prior to the opening of Star Wars: Galaxy’s Edge (I could be wrong), so awareness of this offering has only spread by word of mouth.
+To my knowledge, the Batuuan Spira Credit Medallion was not something that Disney advertised on social media or via the Parks Blog prior to the opening of Star Wars: Galaxy’s Edge, so awareness of this offering has only spread by word of mouth.

 Overall, the Batuuan Spira Credit Medallion is a nice touch and a pretty cool little offering to enhance the theme in Star Wars: Galaxy’s Edge.
-If it’s tough to score, but that seems par for the course with Star Wars Land.
-It might seem silly to put effort into getting your hands on a glorified gift card instead of racing to Savi’s Workshop or Oga’s Cantina, but this medallion is fun to use and it’s probably one of the first pieces of merchandise that’ll be retired.
-We’d give the Batuuan Spira Credit Medallion about 2 months at Disneyland and Walt Disney World before it’s gone forever (that’s just a guess–again, we could be totally wrong), which could make it one of the most coveted Star Wars: Galaxy’s Edge collectibles down the road!
+This medallion is fun to use and it’s probably one of the first pieces of merchandise that’ll be retired.
+We’d expect the Batuuan Spira Credit Medallion to stop being available at both Disneyland and Walt Disney World at some point.
+That’s just a guess–again, we could be totally wrong–which could make it one of the most coveted Star Wars: Galaxy’s Edge collectibles down the road!

 Have you scored one of the Batuuan Spira Credit Medallions?
+Did you get one at Walt Disney World or Disneyland?
+Any issues with it being temporarily unavailable?
 Do you agree or disagree with our assessment?
-Will you try to grab one of these when Star Wars: Galaxy’s Edge opens at Disney’s Hollywood Studios?
 How long do you think this will last before being permanently selling out?
 Any questions?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!